A tradition of excellence, and a continuing commitment to cutting-edge research

 The CSSD is dedicated to increasing our understanding of these complex challenges and inform the development of new policies and institutions to meet them.
 Our diverse community of fellows brings to bear expertise from a variety of academic disciplines, including Political Science, History, Sociology, and Law, as well as experience in government service, the military, and other fields.

 The Centre is designed to foster and maintain network connections between experts, facilitate research collaboration, help secure and administer grants and contracts, host conferences and outreach activities, and publish and promote the results of this work, in print and on-line.
-The CSSD is the institutional home of the The Roméo Dallaire Child Soldiers Initiative (RDCSI).
+The CSSD works closely with other organizations on campus, including the Jean Monnet European Union Centre of Excellence (JMEUCE), the MacEachen Institute, and The Roméo Dallaire Child Soldiers Initiative (RDCSI).